Phlomis chrysophylla Boiss.

-Phlomis chrysophylla is a small, rounded, evergreen shrub up to 3 feet (90 cm) tall and up to 4 feet (1.2 m) wide, with woolly-textured, sage-like leaves that turn lime green with age.
-They are up to 2.4 inches (6 cm) long, becoming yellow-green in summer.
+Phlomis chrysophylla is a small, rounded, evergreen shrub, up to 3 feet (90 cm) tall and up to 4 feet (1.2 m) wide, with woolly-textured, sage-like leaves that turn lime green with age.
+They are up to 2.4 inches (6 cm) long.
 Hooded, golden yellow flowers are up to 1.2 inches (3 cm) long and borne in whorls in the upper leaf axils in early summer.

 USDA hardiness zones 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).